huntdatacenter/docs/docs/administer-science/faq/compliance-faq.md

 ### Can we rename an existing lab?

-No. Not at the moment.
-You can not rename an existing lab.
+No. You can not rename an existing lab at the moment.
 However, you can register a new lab under your preferred name and migrate your data and activities over to this new name space.

 ### Must our lab name be linked to a research project?